Hong Kong: Tens of thousands defy police ban and brave the rain to march in a show of strength

 A number of senators and Congress members, including House Speaker Nancy Pelosi, have talked of the country’s commitment to human rights and urged Hong Kong’s government to end the standoff.

-In recent days, Beijing has claimed that criminals and agitators are stirring violence, encouraged by interference from foreign powers such as Britain and US.
-On August 13, United States President Donald Trump claimed that the country’s intelligence had informed him about the Chinese government moving soldiers to Hong Kong’s border.
+Last week, Beijing claimed that criminals and agitators were stirring violence, encouraged by foreign powers such as Britain and US.
+On August 13, United States President Donald Trump said the country’s intelligence had informed him about the Chinese government moving soldiers to Hong Kong’s border.

 The protests